 I am always very pleased to hear from you and welcome your comments.
 Please let me have your photographs of interesting examples of galleting or pinning.
 These are used primarily in maintaining a reord of galleted buildings but may also be used on this website to inform others who are interested in this subject.

 That galleting may be found on Guernsey and was often of small black pebbles pushed into the mortar? - see gallery.

-In Surrey "galleting" is frequently refered to as "garneting".
+In Surrey "galleting" is frequently referred to as "garneting".
 The author, Alec Clifton-Taylor descibed this as "can look like little necklaces, strung over the building's surface."
 (The Pattern of English Building, 1972)

-Pinning in Scotland and Ireland frequently includes small square or rectangular pieces of stone, sometimes refered to as pups, in the vertical mortar joints.
+Pinning in Scotland and Ireland frequently includes small square or rectangular pieces of stone, sometimes referred to as pups, in the vertical mortar joints.

 Gallets are usually thought of as small chips or flakes of stone but other materials such as oyster shells, small pieces of brick or clay tile, slate, indeed any stone substitute may be employed.

 RENDER OR HARLING

 Galleted masonry is not always visible as it may be hidden within the mortar of the joints or behind a coating of lime render.